-Bursae are fluid-filled sacs found in your joints.
+Bursae are fluid-filled sacs found about your joints.
 They surround the areas where tendons, skin, and muscle tissues meet bones.
-The lubrication they add helps reduce friction during movement.
+The lubrication they add helps reduce friction during movement of the joint.

-Bursitis is an inflammation of the bursae.
+Bursitis is an inflammation of your bursae.
 Inflamed bursae cause pain and discomfort in the affected location.
 They also limit the ways you can move your joints.

 There are several types of bursitis.
-These conditions may be chronic (meaning they occur on a regular basis) or acute (meaning they appear suddenly).
+These conditions may be chronic, meaning they occur on a regular basis.
+Alternately, they may be acute, meaning they appear suddenly.

 Prepatellar bursitis is inflammation around your kneecap, also known as the patella.
 It can be acute or chronic.

-The most common causes of bursitis are injuries or damage to the bursae.
-Damage may trigger pain, swelling, and redness in the location.
+The most common causes of bursitis are injuries or damage to your bursae.
+Damage may trigger pain, swelling, and redness in the affected area.

-Tears or damage to the kneecaps or bursae may cause swelling.
+Tears or damage to your kneecaps or knee bursae may cause swelling.
 Other causes are:

 - sports-related activities

-- staying on the knees for long periods of time
+- staying on your knees for long periods of time

 Repeatedly resting your elbows on hard surfaces or a hard blow to the back of the elbow can cause this type of bursitis.
-It can also be caused by infection.
+It can also be caused by infection or gout.

-Many things may trigger bouts of inflammation and pain in the hips.
+Many things can trigger bouts of inflammation and pain in your hips.
 These include:

-- lying on the hip(s) for long periods of time
+- lying on your hips for long periods of time

-- any disease that affects the bones, such as arthritis
+- any disease that affects your bones, such as arthritis

-Running, jumping, or other repetitive activities can inflame the bursae in the heels.
+Running, jumping, or other repetitive activities can inflame the bursae in your heels.
 Beginning a strenuous exercise without properly warming up may also be a cause.
 Shoes that are too tight at the back of the heel can make it worse as it rubs against the bursa.

 Risk factors for bursitis include: